Weekly technical market insight

 Daily timeframe:

-Trendline support, drawn from the low 1.1409, and support coming in at 1.3755, remain key levels on the daily chart this week.
+Tuesday’s test of trendline support, drawn from the low 1.1409, albeit attracting bullish flow Wednesday, failed to encourage further buying heading into the second half of the week.
+Thursday was unable to find acceptance above 1.4001, with Friday extending its corrective slide back to the aforementioned trendline support.
+Breaching trendline support this week throws light on support coming in at 1.3755.

-Quasimodo resistance drawn from 1.4250 is also worth a shout, should buyers enter the scene, while territory beneath 1.3755 places Quasimodo support at 1.3609 in the line of fire.
+Quasimodo resistance drawn from 1.4250 is also worth a shout, should buyers rebound price, while territory beneath 1.3755 elbows Quasimodo support at 1.3609 in the line of fire.

-On the basis of the RSI indicator, the value recoiled from support between 46.21 and 49.16, pursuing terrain north of the 50.00 centreline into the close.
+The RSI indicator continues to test the mettle of support between 46.21 and 49.16, though the value modestly punched below the 50.00 centreline Friday.

 H4 timeframe: